-• Increasing awareness amongst members of the public, customers and investors on the importance of integrating ESG considerations in

-• The launch of Bank Negara Malaysia's Climate Change and Principle-based Taxonomy which requires Financial Institutions to assess and categorise economic activities according to the extent of which activities meet climate objectives and promote transition to a low carbon
+- Increasing awareness amongst members of the public, customers and investors on the importance of integrating ESG considerations in business and operations. - The launch of Bank Negara Malaysia's Climate Change and Principle-based Taxonomy which requires Financial Institutions to assess and categorise economic activities according to the extent of which activities meet climate objectives and promote transition to a low carbon economy. - Forced labour came under the spotlight in Malaysia in the second half of the year. - Extreme weather events that struck various countries.

-• To this end, the Group adopted a precautionary approach and strived for continuous improvements.
-Enhancements to existing sustainability or ESG-related frameworks and policies continued to take place, taking into account publicly endorsed international or

-- The RHB Group Credit Policy and local country credit policies were enhanced to include ESG risk-related policies and guidelines. - The List of Prohibited Credits was introduced and implemented in Malaysia, Singapore, Thailand, Cambodia, Laos and Brunei. - The ESG Risk Assessment ("ERA") tool for ESG-Sensitive Sectors was implemented in Malaysia, Singapore, Thailand, Cambodia, Laos
+- To this end, the Group adopted a precautionary approach and strived for continuous improvements.
+Enhancements to existing sustainability or ESG-related frameworks and policies continued to take place, taking into account publicly endorsed international or local standards or principles. - Among the initiatives and controls put in place were: - The RHB Group Credit Policy and local country credit policies were enhanced to include ESG risk-related policies and guidelines. - The List of Prohibited Credits was introduced and implemented in Malaysia, Singapore, Thailand, Cambodia, Laos and Brunei. - The ESG Risk Assessment ("ERA") tool for ESG-Sensitive Sectors was implemented in Malaysia, Singapore, Thailand, Cambodia, Laos and Brunei. - The Group's coal stance was introduced in the third quarter of 2021. - The Group's No Deforestation, No New Peat and No Exploitation ("NDPE") stance was introduced in the fourth quarter of 2021. - Continuous capability building programmes held for the Group's Senior Leaders and mid-level management. - The Group's 5-year (2022-2026) Sustainability Strategy and Roadmap was approved by the Board of Directors in October 2021. - Kickstarted the Group's Climate Action Programme in January 2022.

-• The Group will continue to increase awareness on sustainability and the impact of climate change across the Group's business operations and portfolios.
-This will also take into account the changing regulatory landscape that is emerging with regard to sustainability and

-• A deeper understanding of the risks related to sustainability issues, particularly climate risk and impacts, will improve the Group's contribution to sustainable development by minimising the financing of activities that generate negative impacts and identifying financing opportunities that create positive impacts.
-This will also enable the Group to develop and enhance existing relevant frameworks, policies,

-• Moving forward into 2022, the Group has established a Group Climate Action Programme, which will help to further our sustainability agenda and accelerate the transition to a low-carbon economy.
-A key component of this programme will be the ability to assess our customer portfolio in line with requirements under BNM's Climate Change and Principle-based Taxonomy, which calls on us to implement

-• The accelerated offering of sustainable financial products and services arising from the increasing demand from customers will increase the need for the Group to continue integrating sustainability considerations into its business and operations.

-• The Group's 5-year (2022-2026) Sustainability Strategy and Roadmap will guide us in meeting our Sustainability aspirations, moving
+- The Group will continue to increase awareness on sustainability and the impact of climate change across the Group's business operations and portfolios.
+This will also take into account the changing regulatory landscape that is emerging with regard to sustainability and climate change. - A deeper understanding of the risks related to sustainability issues, particularly climate risk and impacts, will improve the Group's contribution to sustainable development by minimising the financing of activities that generate negative impacts and identifying financing opportunities that create positive impacts.
+This will also enable the Group to develop and enhance existing relevant frameworks, policies, guidelines or controls to manage different issues identified under sustainability risk. - Moving forward into 2022, the Group has established a Group Climate Action Programme, which will help to further our sustainability agenda and accelerate the transition to a low-carbon economy.
+A key component of this programme will be the ability to assess our customer portfolio in line with requirements under BNM's Climate Change and Principle-based Taxonomy, which calls on us to implement changes proactively towards building climate resilience. - The accelerated offering of sustainable financial products and services arising from the increasing demand from customers will increase the need for the Group to continue integrating sustainability considerations into its business and operations. - The Group's 5-year (2022-2026) Sustainability Strategy and Roadmap will guide us in meeting our Sustainability aspirations, moving forward.

-For more information on the policies, guidelines and controls, please refer to the Credit Risk portion in this section and the Sustainable Financing section of our
+For more information on the policies, guidelines and controls, please refer to the Credit Risk portion in this section and the Sustainable Financing section of our Sustainability Report 2021.